cogs109/cogs109.github.io/_staffers_source.md

 photo: lucy.png
 ---

-Hi everyone, I'm your instructor for COGS 109 this quarter! 👋 In this course, we’ll explore different ways to model and understand data, while building practical skills that are useful for research, industry, and beyond.
-You’re always welcome to my office hours to ask questions or just say hello.
+👩🏻‍🏫 Hi everyone, I’m your instructor for COGS 109 this quarter! 👋 I’m an Assistant Teaching Professor in the Cognitive Science department, and this is my 2nd year at UCSD.
+In this course, we’ll explore different ways to model and understand data, while building practical skills that are useful for research, industry, and beyond.
+You’re always welcome to my [office hours](https://calendar.app.google/ddydBVxk5wZD8J8B9) to ask questions or just say hello (there will be snacks).
 Looking forward to a great quarter together!

+🎓 B.A. from Rice University, Ph.D. in Neuroscience from Harvard\
+🏠 Houston, TX 🤠\
+💬 applying to graduate school, living in Japan 🇯🇵, anime, latin dancing 💃

 ## jiesen
 ---